 A number of audacious collaborations are ongoing.
 Most prevalent on the radar is Rees’ work with Professor Catherine Cannon and the Hostos Hive Cooperative (of which Rees is a founding member) on the National Science Foundation funded Game-Framed Math & Science Initiative.
 Here the professors are using game play and game design to augment traditional teaching methodologies in science and mathematics.
 The project has involved the development of over 20 board, card, and LARP games.

 Shad has designed and implemented media programs for the City University of New York in Graphic Design, Animation, Audio Production, and Game Design.
-He is currently working on the development of a Media Business incubator in the South Bronx.
+He is currently working on the development of a Media Business incubator in the South Bronx with the help of a NY State 20/20 grant funded to Hostos Community College, Lehman College, and the Maucauly Honors College.

 Without a doubt all of this will keep Rees from practicing his trumpet… but there’s always that odd electronics project waiting in his shop.

-Currently acting Chair of the Humanities Department and coordinator of the Media Design Programs at Hostos Community College, where he is an associate professor teaching several media software courses, as well as media history, design fundamentals, usability, game development, and sound design.
+Currently Chair of the Humanities Department at Hostos Community College, where he is an associate professor teaching several media software courses, as well as media history, design fundamentals, usability, game development, and sound design.